josephpal/esp32-LoraWAN/README.md

 <p align="center"><img width="65%" src="manage-libraries.png"></p>

 If the installation finished sucessfully, you should now be able to compile and run the basic LoRAWAN Send/Receive examples, which you can find under the sub directory ``examples/``.
-You only have to make sure to change the frequency band to 433MHz, and choosing the right hardware platform under ``Tools -> Board -> TTGO LoRa32-OLED V1 board``.
+You only have to change the frequency band to 433MHz and choose the right hardware platform under ``Tools -> Board -> TTGO LoRa32-OLED V1 board``.
 Please keep in mind that each LoRaWAN device is theoretically capable of sending or receiving on all available frequency bands.
 But due to the fact that we have local restrictions by law which frequency band we are allowed to use, it is mandatory to use the one for your region.

 For further information regarding the installation setup, please take a look into the created [ESP32-LoRa-Setup.md](https://github.com/josephpal/esp32-LoraWAN/blob/master/ESP32-LoRa-Setup.md) readme file.